-- 1. Public Works has initiated the removal of 1.7 million cubic yards of accumulated sediment from Devil's Gate Reservoir over an anticipated period of 4 years.
-The project has established a community-first construction plan that limits truck impacts, monitors air quality, and engages community stakeholders.
-In addition to providing flood relief to communities that have endured nearly a decade of elevated flood risk along the Arroyo Seco, the project will establish a permanent stormwater maintenance area that allows for the creation of 70 acres of enhanced habitat and recreational opportunities for local communities. - 2.
-Since FY 2017-18, Public Works has been preparing condition assessments for its water infrastructure.
-To date, the condition assessments for debris basins, levees, spreading grounds, pump stations, low flow diversions, and ocean outlets are approximately 20 percent complete.
-The condition assessments for concrete channels and storm drains is about 10 percent complete. - 3.
+- 2. Since FY 2017-18, Public Works has been preparing condition assessments for its water infrastructure.
+To date, the condition assessments for debris basins, levees, concrete channels, spreading grounds, pump stations, low flow diversions, and ocean outlets are approximately 20 percent complete.
+The condition assessments for storm drains is approximately 10 percent complete. - 3.
 While pursuing advances in the development of the Flood Control District's (FCD) flood risk mitigation infrastructure Capital Improvement and Asset Management Programs, the FCD has initiated the assessment of an additional 135 miles of open flood control channels. - 4.
-In May 2019, Public Works awarded a \$1.1M contract for the construction of the Avenue M and 5th Avenue East Wellhead Arsenic Treatment System Project, which will lower naturally occurring arsenic in the groundwater wells in Waterworks District 40, and in turn increase local water supply and resiliency during drought periods.
-Construction is anticipated to begin in September 2019.
+In May 2019, Public Works awarded a \$1.1 million contract for the construction of the Avenue M and 5th Avenue East Wellhead Arsenic Treatment System Project, which will lower naturally occurring arsenic in the groundwater wells in Waterworks District 40, and in turn increase local water supply and resiliency during drought periods.
+Construction is anticipated to begin in October 2019. - 5.
+In August 2019, Public Works accepted the Metropolitan Los Angeles Branch of the American Society of Civil Engineers' 2019 award for Outstanding Civil Engineering Project in the Los Angeles County Area for its collaborative, multi-pronged response to floodplain management issues arising from the 2018 Woolsey Fire.